anoobbacker/election-leaderboard/prediction/output1.md

      - **Estimated Vote Share:** ~39-42%
        - This reflects a possible slight decrease from the 2019 performance but still above the critical threshold to secure victory.
 ### Conclusion
 Based on historical data, voter turnout, the strength of opposition candidates, and incumbency advantages, Shashi Tharoor is predicted to be re-elected as the Member of Parliament from Thiruvananthapuram in 2024, representing the Indian National Congress (INC).
-The margin might be slightly reduced due to varied factors, but he is still expected to secure a comfortable win.', role='assistant', function_call=None, tool_calls=None)]
+The margin might be slightly reduced due to varied factors, but he is still expected to secure a comfortable win.